What is EYFS?

 The four specific areas of learning and development support the characteristics of effective learning – playing and exploring, active learning, creating and thinking critically.

 This area of learning focuses on reading and writing.
 The benchmarks include encouraging children to link sounds and letters and to begin to read and write.
 Children have access to a wide range of reading materials (books, poems etc) to ignite their interest.
-The following structures are used to support literacy at Falcon:
+The following structures are used to support literacy at The Falcon:

 a.
-Phonics system: Falcon uses the Jolly Phonics (JP) system to teach phonemes and graphemes.
+Phonics system: The Falcon uses the Jolly Phonics (JP) system to teach phonemes and graphemes.
 JP has proven to be one of the best systems when learning more than one language because it combines all three learning styles – auditory, visual and kinaesthetic.

 b.
-Reading program: Falcon uses onset and rime, CVCs, blends and sight words to complement the Oxford Reading Tree and other internationally respected reading scheme.
+Reading program: The Falcon uses onset and rime, CVCs, blends and sight words to complement the Oxford Reading Tree and other internationally respected reading scheme.

 c.
 Numerous websites and apps designed to support early literacy.